sssoz/pkp-annual-report/_sections/07-thank-you.md

 ---

 ### Sustainers
-PKP Sustainers provide financial support on a renewable, annual basis.
+PKP [sustainers](https://pkp.sfu.ca/sustainers/) provide financial support on a renewable, annual basis.
 Sustainer levels are determined by the amount of financial contribution.
 In 2019, the SCOSS program added a new, special/campaign category to our sustainer program.
 Thank you to the following institutions for their 2019-2020 contributions:

 #### SCOSS